Zaltu/personax-lua-src/README.md

 The other files found directly in the *data/* directory represent various constants generally used by contexts.
 These are ones that don't particularly deserve a full folder to themselves, ie can be contained in a single file.

+### Notes on Relative and Absolute File Paths
+The relative import paths set by each Lua `require` call are handled and parsed by the Lua interpreter.
+There is little to no reason to set absolute paths in those cases as they are long and generally unreadable.

+Unfortunately, `dofile` does not chare the same utility that `require` does for reasons that are beyond me.
+It will only accept absolute paths, or "absolute" relative paths (those being paths relative to the *process's* working directory).
+We must therefore rely on aquiring the absolute path to the `model/` directory  on runtime by getting the absolute path of state, since it is guarenteed to be `require`d.
+Unfortunately, Lua does not have this built in and C++, being it's usual shitty self, has no consistent way of doing so in the standard library.
+Seriously wtf is Python actually so good.

+Anyway, luckily UE has a function to exposed the path to the executable (`BaseDir`) which can be used for official builds.
+When compiling the testsuites however, there are rules to be followed because of this:
+- C++: `./processEvent.exe` where `processEvent.exe` is in the same directory as `model/`
+- Lua: `lua model/testsuite.lua` where `testsuite.lua` is in the same directory as `state.lua`

 # Requirements
 This program was run and tested with the following utilities:
 - LuaJIT 2.0.4